Close Banner

 Best Theme Parks in Orlando - Smuggler's Run

 Everyone is different.
 What makes one person tick makes another sick.
-And let's face it, we don't want to miss out on the fun, but we don't want to push it.
+And let's face it, we don't want to miss out on the fun!
+However, we don't want to push it, either.
 Here are some tips for managing motion sickness and safe ways to try an attraction you are not sure about.

 Tips for Riding When You Suffer from Motion Sickness

-• Save questionable rides for later in the day just in case you're affected and have a plan after for somewhere to sit and relax.
+• Save questionable rides for later in the day, just in case you're affected.
+Plan to sit and relax after riding.

 • Close your eyes when you get that oh-so-familiar feeling bubbling up.

-• Use motion-sickness prevention medications or natural methods.
+• Use motion-sickness prevention medications or natural methods, such as ginger or peppermint.

-• Choose an alternative ride while your family rides one that will definitely not work for you.
+• Choose an alternative ride while your family enjoys the attraction your tummy can't handle.

 • Do not ride on a full or empty stomach.